HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_cf.md

 <!-- The following list needs an introductory sentence.
 What's the nature of the items in this list? -->
 To know the changes and issues fixed in the CF, do the following steps:

-1. Get an overview of the features and improvements delivered in the latest combined cumulative fix: [Apply Combined Cumulative Fix](../../../../../deployment/install/traditional/cf_install/index.md)
+1. Get an overview of the features and improvements delivered in the latest combined cumulative fix.
+For more information, see [Apply Combined Cumulative Fix](../../../../../deployment/install/traditional/cf_install/index.md).

 2. View the fixes delivered for HCL Digital Experience 9.5.
-The documentation provides specific information about how to enable and use the new feature: [What's new with CF17](../../../../../whatsnew/cf17/new_cf17.md)
+The documentation provides specific information about how to enable and use the new feature.
+For more information, see [What's new with CF17](../../../../../whatsnew/cf17/new_cf17.md).
     <!-- -   Documentation resource: [Fix for IBM WebSphere Application Server 9.0.5](../overview/was_905.md) -->

 # Applying a CF